DiogoRibeiro7/nosql-databases-labs/labs/lab01_intro/mongo_handout/README.md

   // 2) Filter: books with more than 300 pages,
-  //    sorted by pageCount descending, limited to 5 results. const docs = await collection
+  //    sorted by pageCount descending, limited to 5 results.
+  //    This highlights basic filter + sort + pagination features in one call. const docs = await collection
     .find({ pageCount: { $gt: 300 } })
     .sort({ pageCount: -1 })